When the body is placed in the anatomical position, which of the ... | Channels for Pearson+

 1

-Step 1: Begin by understanding the definition of the anatomical position.
+Step 1: Begin by understanding the anatomical position.
 The anatomical position is a standard reference posture used in anatomy to describe the location and orientation of body parts.
-It involves the body standing upright, facing forward, with feet flat and slightly apart, arms at the sides, and palms facing forward.
+In this position, the body is standing upright, feet slightly apart, arms at the sides, and palms facing forward.

-Step 2: Analyze the options provided in the problem.
-Each option describes a different body posture or orientation.
-Compare these descriptions to the characteristics of the anatomical position.
+Step 2: Analyze each statement provided in the problem to determine whether it aligns with the anatomical position.
+For example, 'The body is standing upright' is true because the anatomical position requires the body to be upright.

-Step 3: Eliminate incorrect options based on the definition of the anatomical position.
-For example, 'The feet are crossed' is incorrect because the feet are positioned flat and slightly apart in the anatomical position.
-Similarly, 'The body is lying face down' is incorrect because the body is upright and facing forward in the anatomical position.
-'The arms are raised above the head' is also incorrect because the arms are positioned at the sides.
+Step 3: Evaluate the statement 'The feet are slightly apart.'
+This is also true because the anatomical position specifies that the feet are slightly apart to provide stability.

-Step 4: Focus on the remaining option, 'The palms face forward.'
-This matches the anatomical position, where the palms are oriented forward due to the supination of the forearms.
+Step 4: Examine the statement 'The head is facing forward.'
+This is correct as the anatomical position requires the head to face forward, ensuring alignment with the rest of the body.

-Step 5: Conclude that the correct answer is 'The palms face forward,' as this aligns with the standard definition of the anatomical position.
+Step 5: Assess the statement 'The palms face backward.'
+This is NOT true because, in the anatomical position, the palms face forward, not backward.
+This is a key characteristic of the anatomical position.

 Watch next